 Probation violations can lead to serious consequences in Pennsylvania.
 Depending on the terms of your probation, the severity of your violation, and if you have previous violations, you could face consequences that range from a warning to revocation of your probation.

 If you face allegations of a violation, a violation of probation lawyer in Montgomery County can help.
-Attorney David C. McKenzie III from the McKenzie Law Firm, P.C., can ensure your rights remain protected and fight for the best outcome possible based on the facts of your case.
-We offer free legal consultations on all criminal defense cases.
-Call us today at 610-680-7842 to get started.
+A Montgomery County probation violation lawyer from the McKenzie Law Firm, P.C., can ensure your rights remain protected and fight for the best outcome possible based on the facts of your case.
+We offer free legal consultations on all Montgomery County criminal defense cases.

 When we represent our clients in a probation violation hearing, we have one of two goals:

 We need to present you in the best possible light to the court during your hearing.
 This may require collecting documentation and presenting evidence to show you are thriving while on probation.
-We might demonstrate you completed court-ordered counseling, you are working or enrolled in school, you engage with the community in a positive manner, and you are taking other steps to improve your life.
+We might demonstrate you completed court-ordered counseling, you are working or enrolled in school, you positively engage with the community, and you are taking other steps to improve your life.

 In addition, we can identify and present any available evidence to fight the allegation that you violated the terms of your probation.
 Probation officers and police are not infallible, and we may be able to prove them wrong about your alleged violation.